m-barnard/amdc/README.md

 ## Reproducing figures, tables, and results

 All figures, tables, and results are reproduced in .qmd or .ipynb files.
 The headings in these files label which figures/tables/results are being replicated.
-The rendered files can be found at the [GitHub pages for this repo](https://anonymous.4open.science/w/amdc_clustering-CE3E/).
+The rendered files can be found at the [GitHub pages for this repo](https://anonymous.4open.science/w/amdc_clustering-CE3E/) (need to open the link in a new tab for it to work).

 Files/results below labelled with (!) recreate tables by reading in results rather than by running the analysis (this was done for computational reasons).
 To actually run these analyses see the ['Run analysis from R/python or shell scripts'](#run-analysis-from-rpython-or-shell-scripts) section below.